 I distinguish in this paper between three mechanisms that can produce conformism among individual behaviours.
-Two turn on the way that the behaviour of others conveys information that is relevant to an individual who is acting on given preferences.
+Although this paper is primarily concerned with experimental evidence, it draws in this respect on the theoretical literature on conformism (e.g. Jones, 1984, and Bernheim, 1994).
+Two mechanisms turn on the way that the behaviour of others conveys information that is relevant to an individual who is acting on given preferences.
 In particular, in section 2, I consider those experiments that have focused on decision problems where the behaviour of others gives information about the state of the world and this information affects an individual's decision over how best to satisfy his or her preferences.
 The classic example is the traveller to a new town who is looking for a place to eat.
 He or she passes two restaurants offering similar menus, one is almost full, the other is almost empty.
 He or she infers from this evidence of others' behaviour that the almost full one is better and so decides to eat there.

 In section 3, I discuss experiments where the behaviour of others provides information that matters in a different way.
-It affects individual behaviour because individuals have preferences that depend on social comparison.
-People may, for example, value status and so like to do better than others.
+It affects individual behaviour because individuals have preferences that depend on social comparison in some form or another.
+People may, for example, value the status that comes from doing better than others.
 As a result, the provision of information about the performance of others encourages each to expend more effort than would be the case if they knew nothing about other people's performance.
 That is, everyone responds to the information about performance in the same way: they work harder.

 Finally in section 4, I consider those experiments that examine whether people's preferences actually change in ways that produce conformism in behaviour.
 These are the more disturbing cases for the methodological individualism of economics that takes individual preferences as givens.
-Section 5 concludes with a discussion of whether the types of conformism identified in these experiments are worrying.
+Section 5 concludes with a discussion of whether the types of conformism identified in these experiments are worrying and where future experimental work might usefully be focused.